Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ## It's ready!

-Now I have my passphrase, I'm going to remove the space characters, since I don't need them and I have:
+Now I have my passphrase, I'm going to remove the space characters, since they're 'banned' in the service I'm authenticating to.
+So now, I have:

 > decorativelegislation<brickjoy2housewife